Glee (music): Form

 The term "glee" has been as loosely used as madrigal, from whose rediscovery the impulse for glee composition likely grew (that, at least, was John Callcott's opinion).
 Glees, although often in simple binary form, can also be extended pieces consisting of a number of short movements contrasted in key and tempo, including so-called word-painting.
 Their texts can be convivial, fraternal, idyllic, tender, philosophical or even (occasionally) dramatic.
 Glee composers often turned to near-contemporary poets for their texts on pastoral themes, as well as sources as diverse as Chaucer, Nicholas Breton, Shakespeare and Milton or translations of Classical poets or even Goethe.
 Some composers also used texts from more Romantic sources such as James Macpherson's Ossianic epics.

 The form was very flexible and text-driven and could therefore be a great deal more complex in terms of variety of texture and freedom of expression than that of the post-Mendelssohnian, Romantic part song which largely superseded the glee and was intended to be sung by choirs.
-Several glee composers wrote pieces they described as madrigals, in imitation of the Renaissance style, the most famous being Thomas Linley Snr's 'Let me careless and unthoughtful lying'.
+Several glee composers wrote pieces they described as madrigals, in imitation of the Renaissance style, the most famous being "Let me careless and unthoughtful lying" by Thomas Linley the Elder.
 Many glees in fact use madrigalian contrapuntal procedures as part of their tapestry of effects.
 Other composers successfully juxtaposed sections in the French Overture style and style galant with Affetuoso 3/4 movements and sections of robust Handelian fugal writing as well as short sections for solo or duetting voices.
 A very few glees have basso continuo or other instrumental accompaniment.

 A notable example of the simpler sort of glee is Glorious Apollo, by Samuel Webbe Sr., written in 1787 as a theme song for the newly founded London Glee Club, it is a vigorous piece for 3 voices (ATB).
 Webbe's glee took root with the Harvard Glee Club, the oldest such group in America, which still sings this song.
 Webbe wrote the text as well as the music, and in it he faithfully traced the London Glee Club's history; for the first couple of years, the meetings circulated among members' homes.
 This is reflected in the second line, which notes that the club was "wand'ring to find a temple for his praise."
 It finally found its "temple" when the club's meetings moved to the Newcastle Coffee House.
 Webbe's references to the gods of the Greek pantheon were part and parcel of the Georgian gentlemen's singing clubs' identification with the learning and leisure activities of the classical world.
 Webbe structured the poem so that the first two couplets of each verse were sung by solo voices, with all the members joining in at the refrain, "Thus then combining...".